 The Travel Smart web app retains advisories for up to five countries directly to your phone and provides a checklist with links.
 It also has a very useful Assistance tab with contact information for the Canadian embassies, consulates and high commissions around the world including 24/7 emergency contacts.
 Remember to stay connected while traveling.

-Please note that the Internship Offices Network does not fund for-profit third-party or fee-based organizations which find internships for you.
-Students are not eligible to receive academic credit for internships through for-profit, third-party, or fee-based organizations which find internships for you.
+Please note that the McGill Internship Offices Network does not fund for-profit, third-party, student-administered, or fee-based organizations which find internships for you.
+These programs are not eligible for academic, credit, or recognition on the Co-Curricular Record.